Messner says complaint of fraud at his foundation withdrawn

 Messner’s campaign released a Monday letter from the complainants’ lawyer saying they agreed to withdraw the complaint, along with the withdrawal notice that it was filing with the state.
 The foundation on Friday had threatened to sue.

 Two of the complainants did not respond to a phone message Wednesday, and the group’s attorney did not respond to emails or a phone message.
-The Colorado secretary of state’s office declined to comment.
+The Colorado secretary of state’s office and attorney general’s office declined to comment.

 Messner argued that the foundation didn’t solicit public funding until 2015 and awarded its first scholarship the following year.
 In an interview Wednesday, he said an auditor retained by the foundation’s attorney found no wrongdoing.